Slackadays/Clipboard/README.md

 $ cb p
 # These are the same!
 ```
-Note: If you paste after cutting, then Clipboard will delete the original files that you cut.
+Note: If you paste after cutting, then CB will delete the original files that you cut.

 Paste anything containing "Aventura."